rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ### Logging

-- detailed logging on or off
+Detailed logging on or off
 - if detailed logging is on all backup tasks are logged, if off only last date for task is updated in Synchronize view

+### Halt on error

+If RsyncOSX discover error in output from rsync, operation will terminate if checked.
+Normally this should not be checked.

 ### Logging to file